gcrnet/gcrnet.github.io/_howto/setupglobusconnect.md

 ![Imgur](https://i.imgur.com/ZgT0k5m.png)
 * Change the default directory, from the tool bar, check for the Globus `g` logo and right click on it.
 ![Imgur](https://i.imgur.com/2Ww34zQ.png)
 * A list of different functions appear next to it.
-On the list, check for `options…` and click on it.
+On the list, check for `Options…` and click on it.
 ![Imgur](https://i.imgur.com/LNb1Iif.png)
 * You may create a new folder to hold data related to Globus.
-* Specify the path to the folder, then click choose.
+* Specify the path to the folder, then click `Choose`.
 * Select the old default folder and use the minus (-) button to remove it.
 ![Imgur](https://i.imgur.com/7jjLf0k.png)
-* For your personal computer, select `writable` instead of `writable and sharable`.
+* For your personal computer, select only the `writable` option.
-* For a lab computer select `writable and sharable` to share and move data.
+* For a lab computer select both the `writable and sharable` options to move and share data.
 * You may click on “Save” to save these changes.
 ![Imgur](https://i.imgur.com/9KStNBT.png)
 * Files from folder can now be shared on Globus.